U.S. Supreme Court Upholds Affordable Care Act Premium Tax Credits

 - the affordability and adequacy of coverage offered to full-time employees.

-may be subject to penalties for not offering your full-time employees and their dependents affordable and adequate health insurance.
+- may be subject to penalties for not offering their full-time employees and dependents affordable and adequate health insurance.

 *The Employer Shared Responsibility provisions of the ACA define a full-time employee as one who works 30 or more hours a week on average.
 This is different from what many consider the traditional definition of 40 or more hours a week.